kei-lain/Cybrelle-V1.2/docs/index.rst

-..
-Cybrelle-web-prod documentation master file, created by sphinx-quickstart.
+.. cybrelle_web_v1 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cybrelle-web-prod's documentation!
+Welcome to cybrelle_web_v1's documentation!
 ======================================================================

 .. toctree::